marshalltj/island-queue-bot/README.md

 >>Creates an ID for your island that users can visit once it's opened and lets users know your `<bell price>` is 550.
 >
 >**Arguments**:
->- `<bell price>`: Used to determine if it should alert users in the `TURNIP_CHANNEL` that an island has been opened.
+>- `<bell price>`: Used to determine if it should alert users in the turnipChannel that an island has been opened.
 >
 >**Restrictions**:
->- An island owner can only have own one Island.
+>- An island owner can only have own one island.
 >- This command can't be sent in a DM.
 >
 >**Description**:
 >
->Creates an Island for the owner.
-A unique 3-digit ID is assigned to it that will be used to identify it to users when executing commands like `!island join` or `!island queue` once the queue for the Island is opened using `!island open`.
+>Creates an island object for the owner.
+A unique 4-digit ID is assigned to it that will be used to identify it to users when executing commands like `!island join` or `!island queue` once the queue for the island is opened using `!island open`.
 >
->If `<bell price>` is provided, the bot will message the Server's turnipChannel instead of the generalChannel once the island is open.
+>If `<bell price>` is provided, the bot will message the server's turnipChannel instead of the generalChannel once the island is open.

 ### Open
 >**Usage**: `!island open <dodo code> <queue size (Optional)>`